 Cash match: If the intention of a non-profit or public entity applicant is to become the owner and steward of the building currently owned by a for-profit or individual, they may apply with a reduced cash match or no cash match.

-The Office of Archaeology & Historic Preservation Form 1416 should be included for non-designated properties seeking State or National Register designation (Available at h-co.org/preservationforms).
+The Office of Archaeology & Historic Preservation Form 1419 should be included for non-designated properties seeking State or National Register designation.
 Contact HC-SHF Outreach Staff if you are interested in submitting an application for an undesignated site.

 Scope: There is a required scope of work which cannot be adjusted, other than for relevance.
-The standard and the annotated scope should be used to request proposals from consultants: www.historycolorado.org/grants/non-competitive-grant-applications.
+The standard and the annotated scope should be used to request proposals from consultants.

 Budget: Line items must denote all the costs of the project such as contractual services or travel costs.
 HSA grant funds cannot be used to reimburse the grant applicant nor the property owner for administrative or grant management costs.
 Such expenses should not be included in the budget.
 Budgets must contain a calculation or reference a proposal document that contains a calculation that shows how the budget amount has been derived.

-Amount of Request: $10,000; however, if justified in the application, an additional $5,000 may be available to hire specialized consultants.
+Amount of Request: Up to $10,000; however, if justified in the application, an additional up to $5,000 may be available to hire specialized consultants.
 If the cost is more than the amount awarded by HC-SHF, the difference must be made up by the applicant, or the applicant can submit a Competitive Grant application.

 Application Deadlines: HSAs can be submitted at any time and will be processed upon receipt.